wmcfarlan/startup_success/README.md

 ___
 # Results

-After balancing classes with SMOTE, the baseline classifier model gave a 50% accuracy score.
+After balancing classes with SMOTE, minimizing outliers, and reducing multicollinearity, the baseline classifier model gave a 50% accuracy score.
 Logistic Regression resulted in a model with around 69% recall score.
 Logistic Regression was selected for it's interpretability.
 Looking at the coefficients, it can be seen some categories of startups are safer to invest in than others.
 Logistic Regression also reveals the importance of population density and the number of startups in a city as key predictors of success.
 These two factors are important because they talk about the importance of location.
 To discover more about the features of location, a more granular study will need to be conducted.

 <img src="images/log_reg_feat_imp.png" width="650"/>